-- All guests including children must weigh at least 100 lbs (46 kg) and be under 250 lbs.
-(113 kg). ) For guest safety minimum age and weight requirements are strictly enforced.
+- Segway Tours be age 12 and up and weigh at least 100 lbs (46 kilos).
+For guest safety minimum age and weight requirements are strictly enforced.
 This includes underage / underweight guests that may have been allowed on tours in other cities.
-We do check guest weights.
-Please do not book underweight guests and expect us to make an exception.
 We have a scale and check weights.

-- Children under 18 must be accompanied on the tour by an adult or guardian.
+- Children under 18 must be accompanied by an adult or guardian.